• Help & Advice

 My Brook

-The My Brook portal is available to people living in Dudley who want to access Brook services online.
+The My Brook portal is available to people living in Dudley and Thurrock who want to access Brook services online.
 It is not currently available for users of any other Brook service.

 My Brook was developed and configured for Brook by Mindwave Ventures Limited (hereafter referred to as Mindwave).